demul/extrinsic2pyramid/README.md

 ### demo2.py
-This script is a example that use this module for more complex architecture.
+This script is a example that manipulate this module for more complex architecture.
 Frankly, I made this module as a visualizing tool to visually analyze camera trajectory of YCB-M dataset before numerically preprocess it.
 I need indoor scenarios which have these constraints, 1.fixed multiple view cameras and we know its parameters.
 2.cameras maintain same pose along all scenes.
-And there is a no Dataset perfectly match with these.
-So, i decide to search another scenario, 1.static scene, 2.moving camera, 3.but along the scenes, there must be at least 4 point, which most of camera-trajectory from different scenes intersect(and camera-pose at that points are similar).
+But there is a no Dataset perfectly match with these.
+So, i have to search other scenarios.
+The alternative scenario i found is that, 1.static scene, 2.moving camera, 3.but along the scenes, there must be at least 4 point, which most of camera-trajectory from different scenes intersect(and camera-pose at that points are similar).
 Picking up intersecting points and Using them as like fixed multiple view cameras will quite work well for me.
-By watching trajectory scene-wisely and frame-wisely, I can make a rough estimate about the posibility whether this dataset can pass the constraint-3.
+But before preprocess it in earnest.
+By watching trajectory scene-wisely and frame-wisely, I can make a rough estimate and a intuition about the posibility whether this dataset can pass the constraint-3.

 ![img](./images/img2.png)
 ![img](./images/img3.png)